Frequently asked questions

 Mandate exports structured audit events in JSON format.
 Each event includes: tenant ID, correlation ID, user, tool, timestamp, policy decision, triggered rule, action taken, redacted field identifiers, and the hash chain link.
 The format is importable by any SIEM or SOAR platform that accepts structured JSON.

 Webhook delivery is available for targets that accept a signed JSON payload.
 Microsoft Sentinel and Splunk are the integration targets we cover in the pilot; other targets follow the same webhook format.
-We're honest about integration state: if a native connector for your specific platform isn't yet available, we'll tell you that rather than have you discover it at day 31.
+If a native connector for your specific platform isn't yet available, we'll tell you up front rather than have you discover it mid-pilot.

 Can Mandate run in our private network or on-premises?

-Mandate is currently a hosted SaaS service running on Canadian-owned infrastructure.
-On-premises or private-network deployment isn't available today.
+Mandate runs as a hosted SaaS on Canadian-owned infrastructure.
+On-premises and private-network deployment are not offered.

 If your organization requires AI traffic to never leave your own infrastructure, a Mandate deployment isn't currently possible.
-We'll say that clearly in the first conversation rather than at day 31 of a pilot.
+We'll say that clearly in the first conversation rather than partway through a pilot.
 On-premises deployment is a future product consideration; we won't commit to a timeline we can't hold.

 You're an early-stage company.
 What happens to our audit records if Mandate shuts down?

 Your audit records are your data.
 At any point during your subscription, you can export your complete audit log in structured JSON format.
-That export is yours to retain, store, and submit to auditors or regulators without Mandate's involvement.
-The records are hash-chained — they can be verified as unaltered without requiring Mandate to vouch for them.
+That export is yours to retain and submit to auditors or regulators without Mandate's involvement.
+The records are hash-chained and can be verified as unaltered without requiring Mandate to vouch for them.
+You can rehearse that verification today: the verify page has sample evidence packs and the offline verifier.

 When your subscription ends, for any reason including Mandate shutting down, your records are available for export for 30 days.
 After that window, they're deleted from our systems.
 We don't retain your data beyond the off-boarding period.

-The practical implication: if you run a 30-day pilot and export at the end, those records are yours regardless of what happens to Mandate.
-Most buyers who ask this question decide the audit trail quality is worth retaining before they make any longer-term commitment.
+So if you run a 30-day pilot and export at the end, those records are yours regardless of what happens to Mandate.

-We're a young company.
-The honest answer is: run the pilot, evaluate the record quality and governance value, and make your own assessment of the vendor risk.
-We'd rather you ask this question before signing than discover it matters later.
+We're a young company, so the honest answer is to run the pilot, evaluate the record quality and governance value, and judge the vendor risk yourself.
+We'd rather you ask now than after signing.

 How do we get started?